Updated: November 2020 Date of next review: November 2021

 The overall responsibility and accountability for the health, safety and welfare at work of all employees and others who may be affected by the activities of WCF, including, but not restricted to, visitors, members of the public and contractors, vests with the Managing Director and Deputy Managing Director.
+They are supported in the achievement of this by the H&S Manager and Estates and Facilities Manager.
 These H&S responsibilities are delegated on a day to day basis within the individual business units to the General Managers.
 Formal reporting structure are in place at board level to monitor the H&S performance of the group.

 Each General Manager is responsible for ensuring that an appropriate H&S Policy is developed and implemented for their specific sites and areas of activity, and that adequate resource is assigned to H&S at a business level, as well as ensuring that any audit recommendations are implemented at the earliest opportunity.

 All work areas, activities and processes are subject to a systematic programme of risk assessment.
 These are effectively communicated to colleagues and others to whom they might apply.
 Written safe systems of work are produced to communicate safety instructions and training is given as appropriate.